 Our oceans are massive and unlike most places on land, they don’t really have borders.
 Animals, water (and sadly now plastic) all move freely across our global oceans.

 Well, the short answer is yes!
-But if you want more evidence than that, here are five ocean sanctuaries from across the world that actually work.
+But if you want more evidence than that, here are four ocean sanctuaries from across the world that have made a huge difference.

 1 – Monterey Bay, California

 Monterey Bay is an enormous conservation success story.
 Fishing and hunting in these coastal waters drove some of its wildlife to the very brink of extinction.
 But, since the National Marine Sanctuary was established in 1992, the seas – and their wildlife – have bounced back in a phenomenal way.
 Now they are home to playful sea lions, majestic pelicans, and cute sea otters, all thriving on the rich waters full of underwater kelp forests.

 Monterey Bay is also a global hotspot for whale-watching, as its food-laden waters attract migrating whales all year round, from splashy crowd-pleasing humpbacks, to the biggest of them all, the gigantic blue whale.
 Ecotourism and wildlife watching has given a new reason to protect this special place.